 “Pictures are only effective in influencing brand choice if there is a clear connection with the brand and message” – Giep Franzen, Advertising Effectiveness

 There are multiple resources online that can supply you with high quality free-to-use images, without looking like the typical sterile stock photo.
 Pexels and Unsplash, just to name a couple.
 Use these and other sites to your benefit in order to give your landing page or other creatives a high quality look.
-Whether you’re creating from scratch or using an LP builder,

 If possible, showcase the product or service in your images, or present a scenario of the user post-purchase.
 For example, if you’re promoting a travel offer like Booking.com, show the outcome of the user using the service.